Mar 19, 2026

 Your Total Daily Energy Expenditure is the number of calories you burn in a 24-hour period.
 It includes your Basal Metabolic Rate (the calories your body burns at rest just to keep you alive), the thermic effect of food (energy used to digest what you eat), and your activity level (exercise plus non-exercise movement like walking and fidgeting).
 For most active adults, TDEE falls somewhere between 2,000 and 3,500 calories per day.

-Calculating Your Starting Point
+Calculating Your Maintenance Calories

 The simplest reliable method is to multiply your body weight in pounds by an activity multiplier.
 Sedentary (desk job, little exercise): bodyweight x 12-13.
 Moderately active (training 3-4 days/week): bodyweight x 14-15.
 Very active (training 5-6 days/week plus active job or lifestyle): bodyweight x 16-17.
 For a 180-pound person training 4 days per week, that's roughly 2,520 to 2,700 calories for maintenance.